 Though Jewett and Fields lived together for over two decades, Jewett’s publishers seem to have edited out telling details from her letters to Fields, a society chronicler, to prevent readers from assuming they were lesbians.

 It would take 100 more years for same-sex marriage to be legally accepted in the United States.
 But even in death, the commitment and love of same-sex partners from the 19th century lives on, like that of American novelist Willa Cather and her longtime companion, Edith Lewis.
-The pair lived together as committed partners for almost 40 years—and now they’re buried together in a New Hampshire cemetery.
-If that isn’t love, what is?
+The pair lived together as committed partners for almost 40 years.
+They're now buried together in a New Hampshire cemetery.